About Dr. Sachs

 MY THERAPY APPROACH

 It takes courage to ask for help making personal change.
-As your partner in wellness, I am committed to providing a safe, respectful and comfortable space for you to explore difficult feelings and try out new strategies.
+As a partner in wellness, I am committed to providing a safe, respectful and comfortable space for individuals of all races and genders to explore difficult feelings and try out new strategies.

 WHAT IS CBT?